rbuskens/spinnaker.github.io/_includes/homepage-key-feature-2.md

-### Multi-account support
+### A global view for your cloud

-See your deployments across different accounts and cloud providers
+Easily navigate your cloud resources across accounts and cloud providers.